stanley-wei/lidar-processing/README.md

 # lidar-processing
-Using Python to process/filter/interpolate LiDAR point clouds.
-Uses classified LiDAR `.las`/`.laz` files to generate 3D meshes.
+Using Python to process, filter, and classify LiDAR point clouds.
+Also supports mesh generation for 3D modeling.

 ## Setup